obsidian/orion/README.md

 ### Route Helpers

 Route helpers provide type-safe methods to generate paths and URLs to defined routes in your application.
-By including the `Helpers` module on the router (i.e. `MyApplicationRouter::Helpers`) you can access any helper defined in the router by `{{name}}_path` to get its corresponding route.
+By including the `Helpers` module on the router (i.e. `MyApplicationRouter::RouteHelpers`) you can access any helper defined in the router by `{{name}}_path` to get its corresponding route.
 In addition, when you have a `@context : HTTP::Server::Context` instance var, you will also be able to access a `{{name}}_url` to get the full URL.